 And, God, who loves us, and who cares deeply for us, will carry us through every one of these trials which come our way to test our faith.
 So, by his grace, we will come through these difficulties praising God, peaceful in Christ, strong in the Lord, determined to keep going, dedicated to our Lord and his service, and compassionate for all others who are hurting and who need Jesus.

-Also included on this blog is a book the Lord Jesus gave me to write a year ago about my own life’s experiences in the areas of addiction, abuse, persecution, and rejection, sharing what the Lord taught me through it all, and sharing how he healed my wounded heart and gave me hope for my future.
+Also included on this blog is a book the Lord Jesus gave me to write in January of 2018, which is about my own life’s experiences in the areas of addiction, abuse, persecution, and rejection, sharing what the Lord taught me through it all, and sharing how he healed my wounded heart and gave me hope for my future.
 The book is called, “I Married My Dad.”

 Sue J Love